kin9-0rz/apkutils/README.md

 # apkutils

-This module help me to get infos from APK.
+A library that gets infos from APK.

 - apkutils\axml from [mikusjelly/axmlparser](https://github.com/mikusjelly/axmlparser)(No maintenance)
 - apkutils\dex from [google/enjarify](https://github.com/google/enjarify)